Ghost in the Shell (1995 film): Other media

 Kenji Kawai's original soundtrack for the film was released on 22 November 1995.
 The last track included Yoshimasa Mizuno's pop song "See You Everyday".
 After the release of Ghost in the Shell 2.0, an updated version of the soundtrack was released on 17 December 2008.
 A Photo-CD of the film was released in Japan on 20 November 1995.
-A spin-off novel written by Endo Akira, titled Ghost in the Shell: Burning City (攻殻機動隊灼熱の都市, Kōkaku kidōtai shakunetsu no toshi), was published by Kodansha and released in November 1995.
+A spin-off novel written by Endo Akira, titled Ghost in the Shell: Burning City (攻殻機動隊灼熱の都市, Kōkaku kidōtai shakunetsu no toshi), was published by Kodansha and released in Japan in November 1995.
 It was followed by a sequel, titled Ghost in the Shell 2: Star Seed (攻殻機動隊2: Star Seed), released in January 1998.
 A book titled Analysis of Ghost in the Shell was released on 25 September 1997, by Kodansha.

 Ghost in the Shell 2.0 re-release

 An updated version of the original film, titled Ghost in the Shell 2.0 (GHOST IN THE SHELL／攻殻機動隊 2.0, Gōsuto in za sheru / Kōkaku kidōtai 2.0), was made in celebration for the release of The Sky Crawlers in 2008.
 The Ghost in the Shell 2.0 release combines original footage with updated animations, created using new digital film and animation technologies such as 3D-CG.
 It includes a new opening, digital screens and holographic displays, and omits several brief scenes.
 The original soundtrack was also re-arranged and re-recorded.
 Kenji Kawai remixed the Version 2.0 soundtrack in 6.1 Channel Surround.
 Randy Thom of Skywalker Sound reprised his role as sound designer, having worked previously on Ghost in the Shell 2: Innocence.
 In the new soundtrack, the Japanese voice dialogue was also re-recorded, with some variation from the original script to modernize the speech.
 Yoshiko Sakakibara replaced Iemasa Kayumi as the voice of the Puppet Master.
 2.0 was re-released in DVD and Blu-ray in Japan on 19 December 2008.